Watson, Oklahoma

 Watson is an unincorporated community in McCurtain County, Oklahoma, United States.
 It is located along State Highway 4 in northeastern McCurtain County.
 Watson has a post office, which was established on January 25, 1908.
 It remains operational and uses the ZIP code 74963.

+Education

+There was formerly a Watson Public School school district.
+In 2010 the district ceased operations and consolidated into Smithville Public Schools.